-- Large number of genetically identical individuals can be obtained through asexual reproduction.
+- A large number of genetically identical individuals can be obtained through asexual reproduction.

-- Asexual reproduction is not complex instead it requires less energy compared to the sexual reproduction.
+- Asexual reproduction is not complex instead it requires less energy compared to sexual reproduction.

 - It can be applied for multiplication for improved varieties of plants that cannot produce seeds.

-- As the offsprings produced are genetically identical to the parent so it can be used to save endangered species.
+- As the offsprings produced are genetically identical to the parent so they can be used to save endangered species.

-- Numerous offspring can be produced within short period of time in smaller area through asexual reproduction.
+- Numerous offspring can be produced within a short period in a smaller area through asexual reproduction.